Voltage Drop Calculator guide

 When should I use the Voltage Drop Calculator?

 Use it when your task matches one of these common needs: Estimate voltage drop for a branch circuit run.
 Compare common copper AWG wire sizes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Voltage Drop Calculator doing with my inputs?

 In plain language: The calculator multiplies current by conductor resistance and one-way length.
 Single-phase/DC uses a 2x path factor; three-phase uses the square root of 3.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This is a simplified planning estimate.
 Real electrical work needs code checks, conductor temperature, material, installation method, and a qualified professional.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools